 Calculate SARS transfer duty on property purchases in South Africa.
-Uses the 2025/26 sliding scale rates.
-Properties up to R1,100,000 are exempt.
+Uses the 2026/27 sliding scale rates.
+Properties up to R1,210,000 are exempt.

 Transfer duty is a tax levied by SARS on the acquisition of property in South Africa.
-It applies to all property transactions where the seller is not VAT-registered.
-The duty is calculated on a sliding scale based on the purchase price, with properties up to R1,100,000 exempt from transfer duty.
+It applies to property transactions where the seller is not charging VAT on the supply.
+The duty is calculated on a sliding scale based on the purchase price, with properties up to R1,210,000 exempt from transfer duty for the 2026/27 tax year.

 Transfer duty must be paid within 6 months of the transaction date or within 6 months of the date on which the condition was fulfilled in conditional agreements.
 The transferring attorney typically handles the payment.

-Transfer duty is not payable when: the property costs R1,100,000 or less, the seller is VAT-registered (you pay 15% VAT instead), or the transaction involves a government entity.
+Transfer duty is not payable when the property costs R1,210,000 or less, when VAT is payable on the transaction instead, or where a statutory exemption applies.

 The buyer pays transfer duty.
 It's one of the largest upfront costs when purchasing property, along with attorney fees and bond registration costs.